Supporting communities. Changing Lives

 - A pen friend scheme currently offering 48 residents the pleasure of written communication from volunteers.

 The Dorking Nursery School & Children’s Centre provides activities and support to local families to narrow the gap in outcomes for the most disadvantaged.
-Funding was requested to support counselling services for vulnerable families, from September 2015 until July 2016.
-The project will provide weekly one-to-one counselling sessions to families who are workless, often lone parents and who are at risk of poor outcomes for their children.
+Funding was requested to support counselling services for vulnerable families.
+The project provided weekly one-to-one counselling sessions to families who are workless, often lone parents and who are at risk of poor outcomes for their children.
 Through such sessions, the parents are able to better understand the impact they have on their own families and become more effective parents.
 Recent successes through the project include two individuals who have returned to work and another who has had her child returned to her, following a removal by Social Services.
 There is currently a waiting list for the service.
 The Community Fund panel awarded £2,000 to support the project.

 Founded in May 1994, Elmbridge Community Link (ECL) is a registered charity and limited company (having no share capital) that provides support to adults with learning difficulties in Elmbridge.
 The charity aims to provide various opportunities for its members (currently over 100 local people) to broaden their horizons through projects that teach new skills and improve existing abilities.
 Funding was requested by Elmbridge Community Link to enable the group to run a new evening Sport and Exercise project called ‘AllSports' aimed mainly at young adults with learning disabilities.
 The £2,000 granted allowed the group to offer these new regular weekly two hour activities.

-The charities and organisations below have benefited from grants from the CSH Surrey Community Fund since 2012.
+Just some of the charities and organisations that have benefited from grants from the CSH Surrey Community Fund since 2012 are below.